nuobit/odoo-addons/account_invoice_tax_analytic_account/README.rst

 Account tax invoice analytic
 ============================

-* This module allows to add analytic account manually on invoice taxes.
+* This module allows to add an analytic account and analytic tags manually to invoice taxes.

 Bug Tracker